ganlumomo/BKISemanticMapping/README.md

 ```
 You will see semantic map in RViz.
 It also query each ground truth point for evaluation, stored at data/semantickitti_04/evaluations.

+### Evaluation
+Evaluation code is provided in semantickitti_evaluation.ipynb.
+You may modify the directory names to run it, or follow the guideline in [semantic-kitti-api](https://github.com/PRBonn/semantic-kitti-api) for evaluation.

 ## Relevant Publications